AdobeDocs/campaign-standard.en/help/automating/using/managing-execution-options.md

 * **[!UICONTROL Default affinity]**: this field allows you to force a workflow or a workflow activity to execute on a particular machine.

 * **[!UICONTROL History in days]**: specifies the number of days after which the history must be purged.
-The history contains elements related to the workflow : logs, tasks, events (technical objects linked to the workflow operation), as well as files downloaded by the **[!UICONTROL Transfer file]** activity.
+The history contains elements related to the workflow: logs, tasks, events (technical objects linked to the workflow operation), as well as files downloaded by the **[!UICONTROL Transfer file]** activity.
 Default value is 30 days for out-of-the-box workflow templates.

   Purge of the history is performed by the Database cleanup technical workflow, which is executed by default everyday (see [List of technical workflows](../../administration/using/technical-workflows.md).)